OaHolroyd/linalg/README.md

 make check
 ```

-Note that the Makefile is currently set up to use homebrew's `clang`, so you
+Note that the Makefile is currently set up to use Homebrew's `clang`, so you
 might need to change the compiler to work on your machine.

 ## Contents